ncatlin/rgatPages/devdocs/visualisation.md

 ---
 # Visualisation

-While running programs with high performance instrumentation presents a lot of opportunities for other types of analysis (and I'm eagerly awaiting the time when existing features are 'done' enough to be able to work on things like memory/data analysis) creating useful visualisations is very much rgats reason for being, and it probably isn't much use if it can't do that. rgat will have done its job when the user can easily come up with a configuration where they gain enough insight into the structure of the program to make the time worth it.
+While running programs with high performance instrumentation presents a lot of opportunities for other types of analysis (and I'm eagerly awaiting the time when existing features are 'done' enough to be able to work on things like memory/data analysis) creating useful visualisations is very much rgat's reason for being, and it probably isn't much use if it can't do that.
+It won't be a proper release until the user can easily get a layout which provides enough insight into the structure of the program to make the time worth it.

-Unfortunately laying out very large graphs in a single plot in a useful way is a hard problem.
+Unfortunately laying out very large graphs in a single plot in a useful way is a difficult problem.

-Currently each thread is plot on a seperate graph, though in the future it would be good to draw these graphs in the same view so we can visualise thread interactions.
+Currently each thread is plot on a separate graph, though in the future it would be good to draw these graphs in the same view so we can visualise thread interactions.

 Two categories of layout are supported: